PitchInteractiveInc/Phinch/README.md

 ![VizGallery](https://raw.githubusercontent.com/shujianbu/Phinch/master/viz_gallery.png)

+## Heads Up
+A new version of Phinch is in the works!
+Watch this space.
+We'll share more about our new look, bug fixes, and new features later this year.

 ## About

 [Phinch](http://phinch.org/) is an open-source framework for visualizing biological data, funded by a grant from the [Alfred P. Sloan foundation](http://www.sloan.org/).
 This project represents an interdisciplinary collaboration between [Pitch Interactive](http://www.pitchinteractive.com/beta/index.php), a data visualization studio in Oakland, CA, and biological researchers at [UC Davis](http://www.ucdavis.edu/).
 Whether it's genes, proteins, or microbial species, Phinch provides an interactive visualization tool that allows users to explore and manipulate large biological datasets.